Nagorno-Karabakh: Azerbaijan discloses troop deaths despite cease-fire | DW | 13.12.2020

 The Armenian Foreign Ministry said Russian forces were not present in the area where the clashes broke out.

-Azerbaijan's State Security Service shot back, saying "unfounded accusations against the Azeri side and the Russian peacekeepers by some Armenian leaders and media" were unacceptable.
+Azerbaijan's State Security Service responded, saying "unfounded accusations against the Azeri side and the Russian peacekeepers by some Armenian leaders and media" were unacceptable.

-Russia's Defense Ministry reported that the cease-fire had been violated for the first time, but it stayed silent on assigning blame.

 Azerbaijani President Ilham Aliyev warned that Armenia ''shouldn't try to start it all over again.''